JosWigchert/AntennaRadiationPatternOfDrone/README.md

 - Imports

-  Aall the imports nessecary for the notebook to run succesfully
+  All the imports necessary for the notebook to run succesfully
 - Functions

   All the functions used throughout the notebook